ronihogri/financial-doc-reader/steps/step3_extract_by_concept/README.md

 The program processes the structured Balance Sheet tables (JSON files) produced in Step 2.
 For each of the 252 documents, the program identifies entries referring to a company's current cash position (CCP; total liquid assets immediately available) and long-term debt (LTD; financial obligations not due within the next year).

 To reduce the risk of errors, the program uses a layered "Swiss Cheese" approach: no single mechanism is perfect, but together they form a robust filter that prevents errors from reaching the final output (<a href="#figure-3-1" style="white-space: nowrap; font-weight: bold;">Fig. 3.1</a>).
 An illustration of the workflow applied for each document is shown in <a href="#figure-3-2" style="white-space: nowrap; font-weight: bold;">Fig. 3.2</a>.
+An additional layer can be added by running the program multiple times on the same dataset - with discrepancies triggering a final ("tie-breaker") run, followed by human inspection.

 As the program runs, it stores detailed results for each concept in designated JSON files within the <code>./extracted/logs/balance</code> folder.
 Values related to the same concept (CCP or LTD) are summed up, and the main results — one value per concept per report — are saved to the "Tasks" table of the SQL database (<code>./filings_demo_step3.sqlite</code>).
-Example outputs are provided in the <code>./results_step3.zip</code> archive.
+Example outputs are provided in the <code>./results.zip</code> archive.

 <br><br>